 Edward B. Saloman

-- National Institute of Standards and Technology, 1972-Present
+- National Institute of Standards and Technology, 1972-Present (currently as a guest researcher)

 - Manager, NIST Physics Laboratory Office of Electronic Commerce in Scientific and Engineering Data, 1994-1999